 Warm up

 With the majority of galas there will be a warm up, we advise arriving at least 15 minutes before the warm up starts to give the swimmers the best opportunity to race well.
 There are normally 2 warm ups for each session one for Open/Males and one for Females, warm ups can range from 10-30 minutes depending on the level of competition.
-This gives the swimmers the opportunity to activate and prepare themselves for what races they will be doing during the gala.
+This gives the swimmers the opportunity to activate and prepare themselves for the races they will be doing during the gala.
 The last 5-10 minutes will be designated to 'sprint lanes' this involves the swimmers clearing the pool and practising their dives and backstroke starts.

 Heats